JYOTIPM1999/Travelopia_assignment/README.md

 #### The form data is stored in a MongoDB database and can be retrieved using an API endpoint.

-#### There is a submissions page that displays all the existing form submissions.
+#### There is a details page that displays all the existing form submissions.